 Other Concerta Side Effects

 Unfortunately, suicidal thoughts and other psychiatric conditions aren’t the only severe side effects children and adults have experienced from the ADHD medication.
 Many patients have experienced serious cardiovascular events as a result of taking the medication, including heart attacks, stroke, and even sudden death in adults.
-Children and adolescents have also seen various heart health concerns like irregular heartbeat (tachycardia), heart muscle disease (cardiomyopathy), coronary artery disease and other heart abnormalities.
+Children and adolescents have also seen various heart problems like irregular heartbeat (tachycardia), heart muscle disease (cardiomyopathy), coronary artery disease and other heart abnormalities.

 A wide variety of other side effects have been noted in adverse event reports and clinical studies observing the effects of methylphenidate.